zachstagrammer/ASPNETKata/ASP.NET-Razor.md

 Use Dapper and SQL for your Model

 Do the steps above for the Product and grab that data from your localhost SQL server.

+Make sure that you have Index, Create, Edit, Details, and Delete views for your Product.